-- The Nature Conservancy’s Georgia Coastal Project encompasses five rivers, 13 barrier islands, nine estuaries, hundreds of miles of open sea and sand beach, and thousands of miles of tidal shoreline spanning 6 counties.
+- The Nature Conservancy’s coastal conservation work in Georgia encompasses five rivers, 14 barrier islands, nine estuaries, hundreds of miles of open sea and sand beach, and thousands of miles of tidal shoreline.

-- Our more than four decades of work here has made a difference in protecting and conserving this special area.
-Today, The Nature Conservancy is busy on all fronts, working with private, federal and state partners on projects ranging from land acquisition and management to influencing development practices.
+- The Nature Conservancy is working with private, federal, state and local partners on projects ranging from land acquisition and management to influencing development practices.

 Any time you see water in Georgia, whether you’re driving over one of the state’s mighty rivers or walking under an umbrella during a rain storm, you might be seeing a part of the Georgia coast.